Linas-IT/woltburger/README.md

 # Running Test Scripts
 Put test scripts to e2e or cypress/e2e folder
 To run a specific test file within the Cypress Test Runner, click on the desired test file in the Cypress interface.

-Alternatively, you can run tests using the command line interface with the following command